Is the mosquito your ‘state bird’? ðŸ˜‰

 If you have a pond on your property, stock it with fish.
 Active ponds will provide the right ecosystem to self-regulate mosquitoes.
 If a pond is very stagnant and without fish or other predators that will eat mosquito larvae, watch out – get ready to be eaten alive.

-These are little doughnut shaped rings to place in standing water (Koi ponds, hydroponic systems, animal water troughs, bird baths, etc..) and will kill mosquito larvae while harmless to other forms of life.
+These are little doughnut shaped rings to place in standing water (Koi ponds, hydroponic systems, animal water troughs, bird baths, etc..) and will eliminate mosquito larvae while harmless to other forms of life.

-Tip: This stuff works great on clothes, hats, etc…
+Tip: Permethrin works great on clothes, hats, etc…

-Sawyer Products – Permethrin Clothing Insect Repellent Trigger Spray
+Sawyer Products Premium Permethrin Clothing Insect Repellent Spray